blueyorange/be-examweasel/README.md

-# Node-mongoose
+# Be-examweasel

-This is a generic backend.
-It is intended to be a template for the creation of node backends with database provided by mongodb and object modelling provided by mongoose.
+This is a REST api backend for an exam question database which stores images and question metadata.

 ## endpoints

 All routes are fully tested with jest.

+### GET /
+returns the message "Welcome to api"

-### POST /auth/login
+### POST /register

-takes a username and password in the body and returns a json web token (JWT) in res.body.token.
-This can then be used to authorise and provide access to the endpoints in the /api.
+Creates a new user with username and password.

-### POST /auth/register
+### POST /login

-takes a username and password and creates a new user with that username and password.
-The password is encryted (salted and hashed) using bcrypt before being stored in the database.
-A 201 status is returned upon success.
-The password must contain 8 characters, at least 1 lowercase 1 uppercase 1 number 1 special.

-## /api

-All of these routes are secured with JWT authorization.
+Returns a JWT with the correct username and login details.

-### GET /api/info
+### GET /api/

-This supplies a summary in json format of the endpoints.
-At least it should do.
+All api endpoints require valid JWT.
+This one returns user information.

 ### GET /api/users

-Upon submission of valid token in Authorization header ("Bearer TOKEN") an array of users is returned.
+With valid JWT returns list of users.

 ### GET /api/users/:username

-User's details are returned with valid username, otherwise 404 error.
+Returns user data for valid user.

+### GET /api/questions/
+Returns array of questions.
+Accepts query parameters.

+### POST /api/questions/
+Creates new question in db, returns \_id.

+### PUT /api/questions/:\_id
+Alters question data

+### DELETE /api/questions/:\_id
+Deletes question

+To be finished...